redhat-na-ssa/demo-ai-weaviate/README.md

-# Summarizing Financial Data with RAG using [Weaviate](https://weaviate.io/) and [Red Hat OpenShift:](https://developers.redhat.com/developer-sandbox) A Retrieval-Augmented Generation Workflow
+# Summarizing Financial Data with a RAG workflow using [Weaviate](https://weaviate.io/) and [Red Hat OpenShift:](https://developers.redhat.com/developer-sandbox)

 ## What we will build.
 ![rag-demo](images/retrieval-augmented-generation.jpg "retrieval augmented generative search")